mothorchids/Luminists-Quantum-Brushes/README.md

 Supplementary Resources for Bradford Quantum Hackathon Final Submission.
 Refer to this [repository](https://github.com/mothorchids/QuantumBrush) for the implementation and this [PR](https://github.com/moth-quantum/QuantumBrush/pull/25) for the integration of our two brushes.

-## TODO
-- Integration with quantum hardware and emulators.

 ## Usage

 ### Steerable